quiet-node/World-Time-Flutter-app/README.md

 # WorldTimeApis
 A fun and exciting project that I have built in order to step into Mobile development.

-This is my first try to reach to Flutter Dart
+This is my first try to reach Flutter Dart

 Tech I have used in this project:
   > Flutter/Dart